Texas Supreme Court Weighs In on Dog Owner's Dog Bite Liability

 shelter and care at a suitable facility."
 They attached a copy of the contract to their petition.

-On May 4, 2006, they filed a "Second Amended Original Petition," adding Henry Melvyn Richardson,
+On May 4, 2006, they filed a "Second Amended Original Petition," adding Henry Melvyn Richardson, Stephany Harris, and

-Stephany Harris, and Klaree Boose, "people interested in Plaintiffs' welfare," as plaintiffs.
-This amended
+Klaree Boose, "people interested in Plaintiffs' welfare," as plaintiffs.
+This amended petition retained the same claims as

-"recognition" (instead of "creation") of a trust.
+the original one: breach of contract, declaratory judgment, and "recognition" (instead of "creation") of a trust.

 In response to the lawsuit, PPI filed a motion to dismiss for lack of standing.
-After several hearings, the
+After several hearings, the trial court

-and Ulysses" (the surviving primates), along with Henry Melvyn Richardson, Stephany Harris, and Klaree
+surviving primates), along with Henry Melvyn Richardson, Stephany Harris, and Klaree Boose (the interested persons),

-Boose (the interested persons), filed a notice of appeal, seeking review of the trial court's order.
+filed a notice of appeal, seeking review of the trial court's order.
 (2)

 Discussion